Ernst Kuhn

 Ernst Wilhelm Adalbert Kuhn (7 February 1846, in Berlin - 21 August 1920, in Munich) was a German Indologist and Indo-Europeanist.
 He was the son of philologist Adalbert Kuhn.

-He studied at the universities of Berlin and Tübingen, receiving his doctorate in 1869 with a dissertation-thesis on Kaccāyana, the grammarian, Kaccâyanappakaraṇae specimen.
-In 1871 he obtained his habilitation for Sanskrit and comparative grammar at the University of Halle, and during the following year relocated to Leipzig as a lecturer.
-In 1875, he became a full professor at the University of Heidelberg, and from 1877 to 1917 served as a professor of Aryan philology and comparative Indo-European linguistics at the University of Munich.
+He studied at the Friedrich Wilhelm University of Berlin and the University of Tübingen, receiving his doctorate in 1869 with a dissertation-thesis on Kaccāyana, the grammarian, Kaccâyanappakaraṇae specimen.
+In 1871, he obtained his habilitation for Sanskrit and comparative grammar at the University of Halle, and during the following year relocated to Leipzig University as a lecturer.
+In 1875, he became a full professor at Heidelberg University, and from 1877 to 1917 served as a professor of Aryan philology and comparative Indo-European linguistics at the Ludwig-Maximilians-Universität München.

-From 1873 he worked on the Zeitschrift für vergleichende Sprachforschung, a journal founded by his father, and since 1892 was an editor of Orientalische Bibliographie, a publication founded by August Müller in 1887.
+From 1873, he worked on the Zeitschrift für vergleichende Sprachforschung, a journal founded by his father, and since 1892 was an editor of Orientalische Bibliographie, a publication founded by August Müller in 1887.
 In 1883, he became a member of the Bavarian Academy of Sciences.